Vocally Speaking – Can You Afford To Be Shy About Your Problem? Or Should You Deal With It Head On? – Written by Diana Yampolsky

 But please agree that it is different when you’re actually looking for help to conquer your voice problem or any other problem for that matter.
 How otherwise do you expect to fix it if you’re not facing it or approaching the matter straight on?
 From the point of view of a voice specialist, if I know that somebody with a voice disorder is going to be calling me, I’m not expecting a very “pleasant and angelic” voice on the other end.
 I’m kind of prepared that it will be none of those things and, depending of the severity of the opponent’s sound of their voice, I would make a decision if it’s in my jurisdiction to help that person.
 There is no need to be shy to call a professional who specializes in that very matter.

-If, for example, the over weight person walks in a weight loss clinic, the staff there is kind of expecting to see an over sized person.
-So nobody naturally would act surprised or condemn them for the very sheer fact that they’re in fact over weight.
+If, for example, the overweight person walks into a weight loss clinic, the staff there is kind of expecting to see an oversized person.
+So nobody naturally would act surprised or condemn them for the very sheer fact that they’re in fact overweight.
 That would be kind of funny to think that way.
 Similarly, if the female requires let’s say a gynecological care, she probably wouldn’t say that she would be shy to present her problem to a specialist.
 In that instance it would be kind of dumb, to put it mildly.

 Yes, I understand that with the respect of a voice disorder, it also takes a lot of effort and energy and because of that it actually might set off the problem back to some degree.
 But that is the choice that one should make.
 “Would I rather feel more comfortable, less tired, but angry and alone or I would put my best effort forward and try to do something about it.”